 Depending on the sport, two types of protection are available:

 - Helmets — A helmet is a must for activities that involve speed or impact.
 These include football, hockey, skating and bike riding.
 The helmet should fit correctly.
 It should also be appropriate for the sport you are playing.

-If a custom-fit mouth guard isn’t an option, try a “boil-and-bite” mouth guard.
+If a custom-fit mouthguard isn’t an option, try a “boil-and-bite” mouthguard.
 You can buy one in a sporting-goods store.
-You place the mouth guard in boiling water.
-Once the plastic is soft (but not too hot), you bite down on the mouth guard and mold the softened plastic around your teeth.
+Start by placing the mouth guard in boiling water.
+Once the plastic is soft (but not too hot), bite down on the mouth guard and mold the softened plastic around your teeth.
 If the mouth guard doesn’t fit comfortably the first time, you can reheat it and do it again.